-This course is designed for children aged 11- 16 and aims to equip them with CPR and other lifesaving skills to utilise on the event of a medical emergency.
-The course is largely practical based transferring key messages in a fun and interactive way.
+This course is designed for children aged 11- 16 and aims to equip them with CPR and other lifesaving skills to utilise in the event of a medical emergency.
+The course is largely practical based and key messages are delivered in a fun and interactive way.

 An Introduction to Mental health for Young People

 This course is aimed at young people between the ages of 14 – 18.
-The course aims to provide a light introduction to mental health, what it is and what steps can be taken in every day life to ensure mental wellbeing.
-The course also covers what children should do if they find they are struggling with the mental health.
+The course aims to provide a light introduction to mental health, what it is and what steps can be taken in everyday life to ensure mental wellbeing.
+The course also covers what children should do if they find they are struggling with mental health.

 Why is health and safety important in schools?